countable-web/open-source-corporation/engineering/ARCHITECTURE.md

 Spend a lot of time getting the right data model (data structures and DB schema) as all your other application layers tend to have deeper dependencies on this.

+[Normalize](https://en.wikipedia.org/wiki/Database_normalization) your databases.
+It's better to have a single source of truth by default, and then duplicate storage if and only if you need to for performance reasons

 ### Interfaces and Indirection

 Interfaces occur when we create a new abstraction which messages others, rather than a single abstraction.
 Strategy and tactics: